cloud4rpi/docs/docs/howto.md

 You can now switch the onboard LED state using this widget.

-# Monitor Device Events using colored status
+# Monitor Device Events using Colored Status

 ## Prerequisites